pensoffsky/OpenUI5-ServiceWorker/README.md

 https://pensoffsky.github.io/OpenUI5-ServiceWorker/index.html

 ## Disclaimer
 - this concept does unfortunately not work with "normal" UI5 resources because they use sync XMLHttpRequests which are not supported by the ServiceWorker API.
-The project uses modified UI5 resources that load async.
+The project uses [modified UI5 resources](https://gist.github.com/matz3/521ab104c48ca24c389d) created by [matz3](https://github.com/matz3) that load async.
 - only https is supported by ServiceWorker because of security reasons
 - the ServiceWorker API is not yet supported in all browsers.
 You can check the availability [here](http://caniuse.com/#feat=serviceworkers)
 - the delayed loading of the UI5 resources was adapted from this concept: